Privacy Policy

 16. Merger and Acquisition

-In the event that Gadget Advisor is involved in a bankruptcy, merger, acquisition, reorganization or asset sale, your information may be sold or transferred as part of that transaction.
+In the event Belwi is involved in a bankruptcy, merger, acquisition, reorganization or asset sale, your information may be sold or transferred as part of that transaction.

 Please note that once information is transferred, your privacy rights may change.